hongbinchen-nckues/Deep_Generative_Model_Reconstructing_WFs_Efficiently/USER_GUIDE_DDM.md

 ---

-# 4. Model Training and Testing
+# 4. Model Training and Test Prediction

 Run the code in Diffusion_Base.py to train the model.
-You can check the test prediction result in DiffusionGenerateImage floder.
+You can check the test prediction result in DiffusionGenerateImage folder.